-Comprised of research scientists from universities and federal, municipal, and tribal governments and agencies working in the Skagit basin, SC2 members seek to understand how the landscape, plants, animals and people may be affected by changes in the patterns of rain, snow, temperature, storms and tides.
+Comprised of research scientists with experience from years of working for universities and federal, municipal, and tribal governments and agencies working in the Skagit basin, SC2 members seek to understand how the landscape, plants, animals and people may be affected by changes in the patterns of rain, snow, temperature, storms and tides.

 Reduce the vulnerability of human communities and ecosystems in the Skagit River basin to the impacts of a changing climate.

 To support Skagit communities as they adapt to climate change.
 SC2 achieves this by:

 Fostering collaborative scientific research to understand the diverse and interrelated impacts of climate change from the Skagit headwaters to Puget Sound;

 Producing relevant climate-related products closely integrated with the Skagit community’s needs and concerns;